-The Association of Working Class Academics advocates for students and faculty of poverty- and working-class origins, strives to implement reforms designed to assure greater class equity within colleges and universities, establishes relationships and connections between poverty- and working-class academics, and serves as an informational resource for those interested in issues affecting poverty- and working-class people.
+In 2015, the Association of Working Class Academics (AWCA) merged with the WCSA to form the Working-Class Academics Section (WCA).
+The WCA advocates for students and faculty of poverty- and working-class origins, strives to implement reforms designed to assure greater class equity within colleges and universities, establishes relationships and connections between poverty- and working-class academics, and serves as an informational resource for those interested in issues affecting poverty- and working-class people.

-In 2015, the AWCA merged with the WCSA.
-The newly formed AWCA caucus maintains its own administrative structure and will report our activities via the WCSA semi-annual newsletter.
+The newly formed Working-Class Academics Section maintains its own administrative structure and will report our activities via the WCSA semi-annual newsletter.
 The AWCA caucus will also maintain regular panels at the WCSA conference and a portion of the collected dues would be earmarked for AWCA activities and needs.
 Finally, we will participate in the WCSA committee structure, including taking on leadership roles in the overall Steering Committee.
 New members who join the WCSA would have the option of checking a box to indicate they wanted to join the AWCA caucus as well.
 The WCSA will oversee annual elections for the AWCA administrative posts.

 - To establish a collective voice in solidarity for WCAs seeking to raise important class-related issues throughout higher education, including the improvement of working conditions for WCAs and admissions for students of poverty- or working-class backgrounds, as well as encouraging institutions of higher education to hire more poverty/working class academics.